-- (a) In a proceeding seeking custody by a nonparent seeks custody, the court may grant: - 34 (1) sole or primary custody to the nonparent; - 35 (2) joint or shared custody to the nonparent and a parent or other party; or - 36 (3) visitation to the nonparent. - 37 (b) In a proceeding seeking visitation by a nonparent seeks visitation, the court may grant - visitation, but may not grant custody, unless notice was given under Sections 6 and 7 that - 39 custody was sought and other requirements of this [act] are met.
+- (a) In a proceeding in which a nonparent seeks custody, the court may order: - 26 (1) sole or primary custody to the nonparent; - 27 (2) joint or shared custody to the nonparent and a parent or other party; or - 28 (3) visitation to the nonparent. - 29 (b) In a proceeding in which a nonparent seeks visitation, the court may order visitation, - 30 but may not order custody, unless custody is requested in a verified pleading under Section 6, - 31 notice is given under Section 7, and the presumption under Section 10 is rebutted.

 1 2 Comment 3 4 5 6 7 8 9 This section gives flexibility to the court when granting custody to a nonparent.
 Custody can be sole, joint, or shared.
 If a nonparent sought custody, the court can decline to grant custody but can still grant visitation to the nonparent.
 In such circumstances, granting visitation can be viewed as a lesser included remedy of the request for custody.
 If, however, the nonparent sought visitation, the court cannot grant the nonparent custody unless the nonparent gave proper notice and proof regarding the request for custody.
 10 SECTION 14.
 BEST INTEREST OF CHILD.
-In determining whether granting 11 custody or visitation to a nonparent is in the best interest of a child, the court shall consider: 12 (1) the nature and extent of the relationship between the child and parent; 13 (2) the nature and extent of the relationship between the child and nonparent; 14 (3) the views of the child, taking into account the age and maturity of the child; 15 (4) past or present conduct by a party or individual living with a party which poses a risk 16 to the physical, emotional, or psychological well-being of the child; 17 (5) the applicable factors in [insert citation to law of this state other than this [act] 18 pertaining to factors considered in custody, [parenting time,] or visitation disputes between 19 parents]; and 20 (6) any other factor affecting the best interest of the child.
+In determining whether an order of 11 custody or visitation to a nonparent is in the best interest of a child, the court shall consider: 12 (1) the nature and extent of the relationship between the child and parent; 13 (2) the nature and extent of the relationship between the child and nonparent; 14 (3) the views of the child, considering the age and maturity of the child; 15 (4) past or present conduct by a party or individual living with a party which poses a risk 16 to the physical, emotional, or psychological well-being of the child; 17 (5) the applicable factors in [insert citation to law of this state other than this [act] 18 pertaining to factors considered in custody, [parenting time,] or visitation disputes between 19 parents]; and 20 (6) any other factor affecting the best interest of the child.
 21 22 23 24 25 Legislative Note: The term "parenting time" used in subsection 5 refers to the law of a state other than this act regarding the amount of time a child spends with each parent.
 For allocation of time between parents, approximately half of the states utilize the term "parenting time" (or similar term) rather than "custody" and "visitation."
-26 Comment 27 28 29 30 31 32 33 The nonparental visitation statutes of most states, as they existed in 2017, list factors a court should consider (other than best interest of the child).
+26 Comment 27 28 29 30 31 The nonparental visitation statutes of most states, as they existed in 2017, list factors a court should consider (other than best interest of the child).
 This section reflects factors that have been used by the states.
 The second factor - "the nature and extent of the relationship between the child and nonparent" - may include consideration of whether there is a family relationship between the child and the nonparent.